alexrodriguezlop/Tw/README.md

 # subjet web tecnologies
 System for managing queues and appointments.
-Proyect for the subjet web tecnologies, GII
+Project for the subjet web technologies, GII